ArenKDesai/Aren-s-Notes/Operating Systems/Concurrency.md

 Pipes can have multiple writers and readers (like [[Kafka]]).
 The pipe has an internal finite-sized buffer, and the writers are blocked if the pipe is full / readers are blocked if the pipe is empty.

 The buffer has a start and end pointer.
 When a write occurs, the end pointer moves.
 When a read occurs, the start pointer moves.
 When the end pointer is at the end, it wraps around unless the buffer is full.
 This looks similar to a loading bar.

+### Producer
+While running, the producer locks and waits if the buffer is full.
+If not full, it fills the buffer, signals (in case the reader is waiting), and unlocks.

+### Reader (AKA Consumer)
+While running, the reader locks, waits if the buffer is empty.
+If not, it grabs the new data, signals (in case producer is waiting), unlocks, *then* pushes data.
+This can cause problems if 1. there are multiple readers, and 2. a reader acquired the lock first.
+This would cause the reader to receive the signal instead of the producer, and the producer would never be woken up.
+This is fixed by always using a ```while``` loop rather than an ```if``` statement.
+A more concrete way to fix this problem is keep the conditional statements checking two condition variables instead of one: full and empty.

+## Deadlock
+Occurs when multiple threads are waiting on each other.
+Similar to a four-way intersection where cars from all four sides are blocking each other.
+Also similar to circular dependencies.
+For example, imagine one thread locks A, then B. Another thread locks B, then A. This can cause **deadlocking**, where the fix would be to reorder the locks.
+This is often a problem in **encapsulating**, where you abstract data structures, and reversed orderings is possible.
+A fix for this is to manually ensure there is some order, such as ordering from high->low addresses.

+There are four conditions for deadlocks:
+1. Mutual exclusion (don't even use locks; use comparisons instead)
+2. Hold-and-wait (acquire all atomic locks under one **meta lock**)
+3. No preemption (can't take lock away; causes **livelock** where no processes can make progress, like deadlock but the processes are not waiting)
+4. Circular wait
+which also means that, if we eliminate one of these, we don't have to worry about deadlock anymore.